cearlmau/cearlmau/README.md

 ### Hi there 👋
 ### Timmy here.
 Programmer.
 Model painter.
 Casual Path of Exile enthusiast.

-- 🌱 I’m currently learning how to play the guitar.
+- :notes: I’m currently learning how to play the guitar.
-- 🔭 I’m currently working on my Master's Degree.
+- 🎨 I am desperately trying to clear my pile of shame.
 - 📫 How to reach me: timmy_tang@outlook.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Impending Doom is a support gem, so +levels to skill gems have no impact on Doomblast's damage.